½ûÂþÌìÌÃ

 Student housing in Houston

-Staying on campus is a great choice for international students as it lets you quickly connect with fellow students and fully engage in university life.
-Plus, living on campus means you won't need to worry about public transportation as everything is within walking distance.
+Staying on campus is an excellent choice for international students as it lets you quickly connect with fellow students and fully engage in university life.
+You'll also be close to everything essential and do not need to get a car or use public transport.

 At Rice University, around 78% of undergraduate students reside on campus.
 The university offers 11 different types of residences to cater to various student preferences.
 To secure your spot, make sure to apply for on-campus housing as soon as you receive your acceptance letter.

-In case on-campus housing isn't available or if you prefer living in the city center, a flatshare is an excellent option.
-Websites like and CraigsList can assist you in finding suitable accommodations.
-In Houston, popular areas for students, particularly millennials, include Museum Park, Astrodome Area, Medical Center Area, and Downtown Houston (though it may be slightly more expensive).
+In case on-campus housing isn't available or if you prefer living more independently, a flatshare is an excellent option.
+Websites like and Craigslist can assist you in finding suitable accommodations.
+In Houston, popular areas for students include Midtown, Montrose and Rice Village.

 Cost of living in Houston